– where bench meets bedside –

 One in 10 Americans, or more than 30 million people, live with a rare disease.
 Worldwide it is estimated that more than 350 million people are affected.
 A condition is considered rare when fewer than 200,000 individuals are affected, although definitions may vary.
 80% of rare diseases have a genetic cause – more than 95% do not have a single FDA approved drug treatment.

-Our laboratory, located at Boston Children’s Hospital, has set out to change the world – one rare disease at a time through a combination of clinical phenotyping, molecular diagnosis, basic and translational research and drug development.
+Our translational research laboratory, located at Boston Children’s Hospital, is uniquely positioned to address the unmet needs of patients and families with rare disorders.
+At the interface of Clinical Genetics, Translational and Basic Research we have set out to change the world – one rare disease at a time through a combination of clinical phenotyping, molecular diagnosis, basic and translational research and drug development.
+Our research focuses on 1) disease gene identification across a broad spectrum of neurodevelopmental disorders; 2) mechanistic insights of disorders of transcriptional regulation with a focus on Kabuki Syndrome and 3) novel therapies.
+Read more